 Here are some tips to help prevent the theft of your bike:

-Proper locking, bike registration, and theft reporting are key elements in combatting this crime.
+Proper locking, bike registration, and theft reporting are key elements in combating this crime.

 A great first step to take is documentation.
 It is critical to document your serial number, take a photo and register your bicycle.